wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide_en.md

 4. In the first row, click on the dropdown menu, and choose the *Shipping service provider** you have just created (should be **WayfairShipping** if you followed our instructions)

 5. In the second and third row, enter a name (we recommend **WayfairShipping** for simplicity).
-You should also choose a language in the second row, third collumn.
+You should also choose a language in the second row, third column.

 6. In the fourth row, choose the flag number 6 or 126 (which represent the Wayfair colors).

-7. In the fifth collumn, choose **priority n1** (the two stars).
+7. In the fifth column, choose **priority n1** (the two stars).

-8. In the seventeenth collumn (**Order referrer**), place a check mark next to **Wayfair** (if there are more than one, choose all).
+8. In the seventeenth column (**Order referrer**), place a check mark next to **Wayfair** (if there are more than one, choose all).

 9. Scroll to the top of the page, and click on the **save** button.
-All the other rowss and their respective data entries can be left empty.
+All the other rows and their respective data entries can be left empty.

 ### Creating a new event procedure